duckdb/duckdb-web/docs/sql/query_syntax/unnest.md

 SELECT UNNEST([{'a': 42, 'b': 84}, {'a': 100, 'b': NULL}], recursive := true);
 ```

 The `UNNEST` function is used to unnest lists or structs by one level.
-The function can be used as a regular scalar function, but only in the `SELECT` clause. `UNNEST` with the `recursive` parameter will unnest lists and structs of multiple levels.
+The function can be used as a regular scalar function, but only in the `SELECT` clause.
+Invoking `UNNEST` with the `recursive` parameter will unnest lists and structs of multiple levels.

 ### Unnesting Lists